 Along with cofounders Devon Tivona and Sam Felsenthal, Haug created Pana to make the travel process easier.
 They launched out of beta at NYC Tech Day last month.

 Alongi cofounded dev shop Quick Left with Sam Breed and Matt Work.
-She's also a mentor for MergeLane and Techstars and a member of the Turing School of Software & Design's board.
+She's also a mentor for MergeLane and Techstars and a member of the's board.

 Trautman started Rapt Media with Cameron McCaddon.
 Before founding Rapt, she was a documentary filmmaker who founded and ran a production company called Outlier Films.